cwong51799/Wireframer-Project/README.md

-To test out this website, navigate to the directory and type the following commands into the terminal:
+To test out this website, clone this repository, navigate to the directory and type the following commands into the terminal:

 Install the node packages.